-2. The V-RE-NWDAF checks the roaming agreements related to analytics from HPLMN to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
+1b.
+The V-RE-NWDAF checks the roaming agreements related to analytics from HPLMN to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
 If the request is rejected, the following steps are skipped.

-The V-RE-NWDAF discovers a H-RE-NWDAF as described in clause 5.8.2.3 then invoke Nnwdaf_RoamingAnalytics_Request or Nnwdaf_RoamingAnalytics_Subscribe service operation as described in clause 4.9.2.2 and clause 4.9.2.3 of 3GPP TS 29.520 [5], based on the Analytics request/subscribe received from the Consumer NF in VPLMN.
+2. The V-RE-NWDAF discovers a H-RE-NWDAF as described in clause 5.8.2.3 if the V-RE-NWDAF determines the roaming analytics request/subscribe can be accepted, then invoke Nnwdaf_RoamingAnalytics_Request or Nnwdaf_RoamingAnalytics_Subscribe service operation as described in clause 4.9.2.2 and clause 4.9.2.3 of 3GPP TS 29.520 [5], based on the Analytics request/subscribe received from the Consumer NF in VPLMN.
 The Target of Analytics Reporting sent by the V-RE-NWDAF to the H-RE-NWDAF only contains the inbound roaming user(s).

 NOTE 2: The inbound roaming user(s) are distinguished by the V-RE-NWDAF according to UE ID(s) (i.e. SUPI(s)).